YDX-2147483647/best-of-typst/typ/integrations.typ

   let integrations = ()

   for (key, builder) in _integration_map {
-    // The key may do not exist, if the integration was added after the run. if key in project and project.at(key, default: none) != none {
+    // The key may not exist, if the integration was added after the run or not used by any project. if key in project and project.at(key, default: none) != none {
       integrations.push(builder(project))
     }